seraogianluca/GIAR/docs/Datamining/sentimentanalysisdoc.md

 }
 ```

-Due to the limitations of the Twitter API, the process of retrieve tweets is so much slow.
+Due to the limitations of the `Twitter API`, the process of retrieve tweets is so much slow.
 For this reason we decided to create a thread and run the sentiment analysis in this thread:

 ```java
  //Search for opinions on twitter